s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

-# VCCProjectGenerator / VCCProjectGenerator VSCode Extension
+# VCCModuel / VCCProjectGenerator / VCCProjectGenerator VSCode Extension
 ### Versioning Common Codebase Project / Versioning Coding Cooperation Project
+Cross plaform project to handle Any Interface with C++ dll.
+Maintain those standard already stable long time ago.
+No reason to implement twice.

 Note: Still in initialize version, will have full review when official release
-Note: Don't use XMLReader, it will be combined with Builder and rename to XMLBuilder later

 ## Features
 - Easy update project to model version instead of rewrite codebase.
 Just Update Project Genertor to newest version, execute Update and Generation.
 - Create program structure like sql, the remaining is just handle specific logic.
+- Mainly handle those already stable and optimize features so that dont need to implement from the beginning

 ### Options
 1. Create C++ Complex Project